 The faltering

-Writing published on Monday, February 20, 2023 (about 3 months, 2 weeks, and 3 days ago)
+Writing published on Monday, February 20, 2023 (one year, 5 months, and one week ago)

 Being brave and being brave.
 Doing the right thing.
 The whole nonsense of "the greater good" for the greater good - which, to be honest, is for the greater good.
 A sisyphean task; should we surrender to the wants of others or live in the self-centeredness of our own ego?